 Forty-one artificial shell reefs were constructed in Texas coastal bays between 1947 and 1982 (Breuer 1963a, 1963b, Heffernan 1961, 1962, Hofstetter 1961, 1977, 1981, Crowe and McEachron, 1986).
 Three additional shell reefs have been constructed in Texas since 1989 (Lynn Benefield, personal communication).
 One large shell replenishment project was completed in 1990 on oyster reefs in Galveston Bay that were damaged by storms (Bowling 1992).
-Three additional reefs encompassing 37 acres were constructed in Matagorda Bay by the COE as part of an enhancement project at the Mouth of Colorado River (Bob Bass, Galveston District, personal communication).
-The COE plans to construct 118 acres of shell reef in Galveston Bay in the future, using shell material dredged during the widening and dredging of the Houston Ship Channel (Bob Bass, personal communication).
-As mentioned earlier, most references discuss how shell functions as cultch for oyster spat attachment rather than how it performs as an artificial reef material; however, these shell reefs functioned as natural reefs within three to four years once the oyster populations were established (Breuer 1961, Hofstetter 1961, Crowe and McEachron 1986).
+Three additional reefs encompassing 37 acres were constructed in Matagorda Bay by the COE as part of an enhancement project at the Mouth of the Colorado River (Bob Bass, Galveston District, personal communication).
+As mentioned earlier, most references discuss how shell functions as cultch for oyster spat attachment, rather than how it performs as an artificial reef material; however, these shell reefs functioned as natural reefs within three to four years once the oyster populations were established (Breuer 1961, Hofstetter 1961, Crowe and McEachron 1986).
 Many of the shell reefs, with two to four feet of profile created in Galveston Bay, are still commercially important oyster reefs and excellent recreational fishing reefs, according to local anglers.
-A minimum profile of one and one half feet is needed to insure the permanence of the reef.
+A minimum profile of one and one-half feet is needed to ensure the permanence of the reef.
 Lower profile reefs may result in the shell material being buried by siltation (Lynn Benefield, personal communication).